jaimetur/PhotoMigrator/README.md

 Withh this example, the script will do a FULLY-AUTOMATED job which has two steps:

-    - First, the script will pre_process connect to your Synology Photos account (if you have configured properly the Config.ini file) and download all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).
+    - First, the script will process connect to your Synology Photos account (if you have configured properly the Config.ini file) and download all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).

     - Second, the script will connect to your Immich Photos account (if you have configured properly the Config.ini file) and